NoahBurkholder/wiki-noah/git.md

 ```PowerShell
 git commit -m "[Name] What > Where > Why - [Build number if build was submitted]"
 ```
 Why do we use our name in the message?
-Git forces you to login anyways, so why isn't that enough?
-Well we switch computers constantly and it becomes too tedious and confusing to identify and change the logged in user, and their SSH keys.
+GitHub and GitLab force you to login anyways, so why isn't that enough?
+Well we switch computers constantly and it becomes too tedious and confusing to identify and change the logged in user, and their [SSH keys](#ssh-keys).
 Adding the text to the commit message just simplifies things greatly.

-Additionally, if this was a build that was submitted to a QA process, or was put live to the public, we want to make mention of the version number, and where the build was sent.
+Additionally, if this was a build that was submitted to a [QA process](qa-processes) or was put live to the public, we want to make mention of the version number, and where the build was sent.
 In the future, it is vital that other programmers can locate and revert to your particular commit in order to carbon-copy a release build.

 Examples: